The Difference Between Benign and Malignant Tumors

 Causes of benign tumors include:

 Many cases of benign tumors don’t require treatment, and doctors will monitor the tumor to make sure it doesn’t cause problems.
 If symptoms are becoming an issue or threatening other organs, surgery may be required to remove the tumor.
 In some cases, medications or radiation therapy might be used as well.
-Your doctor will help determine the best course of action for you.
+Your doctor will help determine the best course of action for you with benign vs. malignant cases.

 *Note: No two cancer cases are alike.
 None of the statements herein are designed to suggest a “one size fits all” approach, and each case will be evaluated individually.